segfaulted02/rust-mud/README.md

 ## Description

 This game is a simple, multi-user dungeon, entirely written in Rust, for the purpose of learning and developing skills in the Rust language.
-By creating a functional and (somewhat) engaging video game, I argue it is the best way to learn Rust.
+By creating a functional and somewhat engaging video game, I argue it is the best way to learn Rust.

 ## How do I play?

-Simple!
 Start the server by running this command in the rust_server directory:
 ```
 cargo run
 ```

-Then, open a new terminal (or PuTTY if you're old) and connect to the server using netcat:
+Connect to the server using netcat:
 ```
 nc 127.0.0.1 5555
 ```

-Once connected, go ahead and play!

-## But, how do I actually play the game?

-The game will show you the commands to use, but for your reference, the commands are:
+## In-game commands
 ```
 interact <entity/object> #interact with entities/players or items
 attack <entity> #attack an entity/player